Behind the Swedish Police Campaign: Storyboards and 3D Previsualization

 Example:

-We wanted to focus on the person in the backseat with a laptop.
-But looking at this storyboard we realized, without a police officer in the frame, nothing tells you we're inside a police car.❌
+We wanted to focus on the person in the back seat working on a laptop.
+But when we looked at the storyboard, we realized that without a uniformed police officer in the frame, nothing clearly tells the viewer that the scene takes place inside a police car. ❌

 We thought about shooting from the outside, the police car branding would make the context obvious.
 But we filmed in winter and wanted the footage to work all year round.
 Snow in the shot would give that away, so we stayed inside. ❌

-We went with this one.
-The person with the laptop in the back, the uniformed officer in the front. ✅
+We went with this setup: the civilian-dressed IT professional with the laptop in the back seat and the uniformed officer in the front. ✅

 Step 2: 3D Previsualization to Catch Problems Early